v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-create-a-file.md

 ## <a name="compiling-the-code"></a>Kompilowanie kodu

- Użyj `file` zmiennej, aby zapisać do pliku.
+ Użyj `file` zmiennej do zapisu w pliku.

 ## <a name="robust-programming"></a>Niezawodne programowanie